Chandler Cowles: Career

-Cowles collaborated closely with Gian-Carlo Menotti and Efrem Zimbalist Jr. on many of these and also was a lifelong friend of ballet legend George Balanchine, with whom he worked on the 1947 Broadway production of The Telephone/The Medium.
-He also wrote the 1983 television program I, Leonardo: A Journey of the Mind.
+Cowles was co-producer with Efrem Zimbalist Jr. for Gian-Carlo Menotti's The Medium and The Telephone.
+He was a lifelong friend of ballet legend George Balanchine, with whom he worked on the 1947 Broadway production of The Telephone/The Medium.
+He also wrote the 1983 television documentary I, Leonardo: A Journey of the Mind, for which he received Emmy nominations, as both writer and producer.